Siroccomeister/swiyuvault/docs/ref_zensical_tips.md

 ```

-The Zensical documentation is ususally very clear.
+The Zensical documentation is usually very clear.
 But when you're designing your own site esp. with customisation and custom javascript/CSS/html code, it rarely works out of the box...

 Eventually it is all good - you can really achieve this without breaking the theme.
 But for a low code developer like me - I definitely needed help of an AI (used Perlexity/Claude).